scc-digitalhub/docs/user/docs/scenarios/mlllm/llm.md

 The other types of tasks like token classification, sequence classification, fill mask are served using KServe's Open Inference Protocol v2 API.

-You can find the final notebook file for this scenario in the [tutorial repository](https://github.com/scc-digitalhub/digitalhub-tutorials/tree/main/s5-llm).

 ## Exposing Predefined Text Classification Models

 In case of predefined HuggingFace non-generative model it is possible to use ``huggingfaceserve`` runtime to expose the corresponding inference  API.
 For this purpose it is necessary to define the ``huggingfaceserve`` function definition (via UI or SDK) providing the name of the exposed model and the URI of the model in the following form